hcr5/SomPy/README.md

+#THE DOCUMENTATION IS OUTDATED, WILL BE UPDATED TOMORROW

 # Jeugdjournaal (Youth News) Python
 The `jeugdjournaal` library simplifies interaction with the Jeugdjournaal website and API (https://jeugdjournaal.nl).
 It provides functionalities to retrieve article details, participate in polls, read/post comments, and explore articles.